menu

 Demographics

-The citizens of Trego are slightly better educated than the national average of 21.84% for all cities and towns, with 21.05% of adults in Trego having a bachelor's degree or advanced degree.
+The education level of Trego citizens is a little higher than the average for US cities and towns: 21.05% of adults in Trego have at least a bachelor's degree.

 The per capita income in Trego in 2022 was $32,131, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $128,524 for a family of four.